GalSim-developers/GalSim/README.md

 methods, given FITS images of the galaxy and PSF.

---- Milestone tags ---
+# Milestone tags

-After every GalSim general milestone we tag a snapshot of the code at that moment, with the tag name "milestoneN" where N is the milestone number.
+After every GalSim general milestone we tagged a snapshot of the code at that moment, with the tag name "milestoneN" where N is the milestone number.

 You can see the available tags using the command "git tag -l" at terminal from